Kilonova-Catcher/KNC-Manual/doc/Recc_Software.md

 or the single button (below). ![Artifact Image](media/ms4.png)

-A panel appears where it is possible to loads the single frames of each kind.
+A panel appears where it is possible to load the single frames of each kind.

 Some remarks: